-A constructional hearth should be used when the stove has beed tested to an applicable standard and the upper surface of the hearth exceeds 100°C. Constructional hearths should be made of solid, non-combustible material such as concrete or masonry, at least 125mm thick, including the thickness of any non-combustible floor and/or decorative surface.
+A constructional hearth should be used when the stove has beed tested to an applicable standard and the upper surface of the hearth exceeds 100°C. See Specifications on page 2.
+Constructional hearths should be made of solid, non-combustible material such as concrete or masonry, at least 125mm thick, including the thickness of any non-combustible floor and/or decorative surface.